kalininalab/ALPAR/README.md

 Runs PRPS (Phylogeny-Related Parallelism Score) to detect the mutations are more likely associated with phylogeny rather than antimicrobial resistance.

-- Binary mutation file, `-b`:  Binary mutation table path that is created via create_binary_tables command, can be found in create_binary_tables output path as `binary_mutation_table.tsv`
+- Input, `-i`:  Binary mutation table path that is created via create_binary_tables command, can be found in create_binary_tables output path as `binary_mutation_table.tsv`

 - Tree, `-t` : Phylogenetic tree path, can be found in panacota output path as `phylogenetic_tree.newick`